sidney-lane/myslhorses/rezzer/v1/README.md

 ```
 M  M  M

- M  M
+ PM  M

   S
 ```

 4. Line

 ```
-M  M  SM  M  M
+M  M  PM S  M  M
 ```

-8. Up/Down
+5. Up/Down

 ```
 Up: M  M  M  M

-Down: SM
+Down: S PM
 ```

+6. Cutom Mode (described above)

+Custom placement of X number of 'rezzer prims' - chosen by user (up to 12) can be rezzed in custom mode - the user will put them in the formation they want and this custom pattern can be saved with a name in the script also for future use).
+- select 1 male or 2 males (we will use male and female "rezzer prims" inside the control rezzer prim to make it easy)
+- save custom position (with name)

+7. Double POD (v2 version)
+Selection on
+Will rez 2 "formations".

-Script will
+#### Script function
-- Auto detect the Male horse (and rez it in "S" - Stud position (if more than one - will just use first stud)
+- Auto detect the Male horse (and rez it in "S" - Stud position (if more than one - will just use first stud dropped in)
-- Auto detect mare with most fervour to place in "primary" position near stud
+- Auto detect mare with most fervour to place in "primary" position near stud.
+-

-Menu driven
+#### Menu driven commands
 - start/stop/reset (Scripts)
-- pod/all (either rez a pod with a stud and mares OR just rezz all horses)
+- creator only debug option
+- choose formation
+     - choose 1 or 2 "pods" (2 pods has 2 males)
+- custom formation
+     - choose number of horses (up to 12)
+     - choose number of males (1 or 2)
+     - choose "Base formation" - ie choose one of the predefined formations to start the custom rez from
+     - place rezzer prims (within 20m ? any constraints on distance?)
+     - save as (name)
+- 'just rez' mode (line with settings)
+     - rez horses in a line
+     - select number: "rez 1", "rez X" (user input), "rez all"
+     - select distance apart (0.5m -> 5m in 0.5m intervals)
+-

 #### Data: Horse API
 **Horse API:**